-A person with a confirmed infection with COVID-19 must be isolated at home or in a place specified by the epidemiologist or the district epidemiologist at each location, such as an epidemiologist, cf. Article 6 In cases where it is suspected that a positive PCR test shows an earlier infection, a person can undergo an antibody test on a blood sample.
+A person with a confirmed infection with COVID-19 must be isolated at home or in a place specified by the epidemiologist or the district epidemiologist at each location, such as an epidemiologist, cf. Article 5 In cases where it is suspected that a positive PCR test shows an earlier infection, a person can undergo an antibody test on a blood sample.
 If an antibody test shows that the person is not considered contagious, he does not need to be isolated.

-A person with a confirmed infection of COVID-19 by PCR test must be isolated for 7 days from diagnosis.
-However, the doctors of Landspítali's COVID-19 outpatient department are allowed to extend the isolation of a person with COVID-19 based on a medical assessment.
-In other respects, the lifting of isolation depends on the instructions of the epidemiologist, cf. attachment 2.
+A person with a confirmed infection of COVID-19 by PCR test must be isolated for 5 days from the diagnosis, provided that he is asymptomatic or mildly symptomatic.
+However, the doctors of Landspítali's COVID-19 outpatient department are allowed to extend the isolation of a person with COVID-19 based on a medical assessment, such as due to their symptoms.
+As a general rule, it should be assumed that a person has been without a fever for the past 24 hours before being released from isolation, i.e. that his body temperature did not exceed 37.8°C. In other respects, the lifting of isolation depends on the instructions of the epidemiologist, cf. attachment 2.

 A person in isolation should stay at home and have direct contact with as few people as possible.
 However, a person in isolation, other than those staying in an quarantine house, is allowed to go for walks in the immediate surroundings of the home, if he follows the instructions of an epidemiologist, cf. attachment 2.
-Provisions of Article 5. also applies to those subject to isolation unless stricter rules apply.
+Provisions of Article 9 also applies to those subject to isolation unless stricter rules apply.
 Thus, a person in isolation may not use taxis.

 An infected person must be isolated in isolation.
-However, other household members can be quarantined in the same place if they don't want to or can't leave the house, but they should limit contact with the person in isolation as much as is practical and preferably stay at least 2 m away from the infected person.
-If more people in the household get sick, it increases the time other household members have to be in quarantine and possible isolation.
+Other household members can stay in the same place if they don't want to or can't leave the house, but they should limit contact with the person in isolation as far as is practical and preferably stay at least 2 m away from the infected person.
+Then they are encouraged to practice aseptic technique.